docentYT/FFvid/README.md

 ## 🚀 How to install

+### Windows
+A simple installer has been prepared for Windows users and is available on the [Releases page](https://github.com/docentYT/FFvid/releases).

 ### Compile from source
 You will need [CMake](https://cmake.org) and [wxWidgets](https://www.wxwidgets.org) installed.
 On systems other than Windows, the [fmt](https://fmt.dev) library is also needed.
 To build the project in debug configuration use:
 ```